In this section

 Queensland Law Society can refer you to a specialist private lawyer for advice or representation.

 These organisations may also be able to help.
 They don’t give legal advice.

-Financial Ombudsman Service (FOS) is an independent dispute resolution service for unresolved complaints about financial products and services.
+Australian Financial Complaints Authority (AFCA) an independent dispute resolution service for unresolved complaints about financial products and services.